 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt up to 10,000 pounds per load.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in without busting USDOT weight limits on Prairieville runs.
+Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt over 10,000 pounds need a different container.
+Our reinforced-steel lowboy roll-offs are built for that exact work.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows roll right in without pushing us past USDOT truck weight limits on Prairieville routes.

-Heavy-debris jobs run on a weight ticket from the scale house; the cleanest loads—devoid of mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I coordinate your container placement after talking to the site super, and we manage tonnage carefully to ensure the dumpster stays within every legal limit.
+Heavy debris jobs run on weight tickets from the scale house, not measured by the yard; the cleanest loads—no mixed wood, drywall, or trash—earn our lowest per-ton rate.
+I coordinate your container size and dispatch based on a quick call with the site super, managing the final tonnage billed to you.

 Tonnage Limits and Weight Overage Policy